 The CFTC issued an advisory warning of an increase in romance scams involving forex, precious metals and digital assets like cryptocurrency: “The CFTC has received complaints about frauds that originated on dating apps and social media platforms,” it says.
 “In many cases, the victims believed they were in romantic relationships that had formed over several weeks.
 These frauds are often conducted by people and entities outside the United States and use unregistered trading websites or third-party trading software.”

-In addition, the Consumer Financial Protection Bureau has a resource guide, Money Smart for Older Adults (opens in new tab), which can be downloaded for free.
+Finally, the Consumer Financial Protection Bureau has a resource guide, Money Smart for Older Adults, which can be downloaded for free.

 Elaine Silvestrini has had an extensive career as a newspaper and online journalist, primarily covering legal issues at the Tampa Tribune and the Asbury Park Press in New Jersey.
 In more recent years, she's written for several marketing, legal and financial websites, including Annuity.org and LegalExaminer.com, and the newsletters Auto Insurance Report and Property Insurance Report.